Pratham955/Google-Data-Analytics-CaseStudy/README.md

 # Google-Data-Analytics-CaseStudy
-Please comment to make vvisualizations more effective and presentable form.
+Please comment to make code more effective and short form.